F

 If you prioritize affordability when seeking a new place to live, North New Hyde Park may not be your ideal choice, as it ranks among the most expensive locations in the entire United States.
 A very small amount of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, North New Hyde Park falls into this category, which may not align with your preferences for a budget-friendly living environment.

-Housing costs are a major factor in the North New Hyde Park cost of living index, and they often eat up a big chunk of your take-home pay.
-Unfortunately, in this area, housing expenses for both homeownership and rentals were 210.4% higher than what's typical in an average city.
-That includes the prices of homes and rents, as well as mortgage rates and insurance.
+Housing costs are a very significant part of the North New Hyde Park cost of living index and generally encompass a large percentage of take-home income.
+Unfortunately, in this area, the housing costs for both homes and rentals were 214.2% more than the average city.
+This includes things like home and rent prices, mortgage rates and insurance.

 Is North New Hyde Park Affordable?